boliconuve/msu-gamedev-solar-system/README.md

 # msu-gamedev-solar-system
 A primitive model of the solar system made in Unity 3D.
 This project is not technicaly a game, this project showcase the basic workflow of making games and get familiar with Unity editor while building game development knowledge and skills.

+My main goal is to build knowledge understanding what and why i am doing what i am , learning the proccess and try understanding the terminology and game developments concepts.

 # Some of the concepts that i have learn:
   - Creating gameObjects
   - Understanding 3D Space, including vectors and transformations.